isabella82828/Notion/README.md

    npm test
    ```

+## Product and Technical Choices 🤔

+- **Notion API for Data Storage**: Notion offers a structured database system that is easy to interact with using API calls, making it perfect for storing, reading, and managing messages.

+- **Command-Line Interface (CLI)**: A CLI interface was chosen for simplicity and accessibility.
+It allows developers to interact with the application without the need for a GUI, making the tool lightweight and easy to run across different platforms.

+- **Node.js for Backend Logic**: Node.js was selected for its non-blocking, event-driven architecture, which is ideal for building applications that require asynchronous operations, such as querying an API like Notion's.

+- **Jest for Testing**: Jest was used to ensure correctness and reliability of core features, like sending and reading messages.
+It is a widely adopted testing framework in the JavaScript ecosystem, making it a natural fit for this project.

+- **Auto-Reply Feature**: The auto-reply functionality was added to enhance user experience, especially for use cases where users might be unavailable to respond to messages manually.

+- **Environment Variables with dotenv**: The **dotenv** library was used to manage sensitive information such as the Notion API key, ensuring that these details are not hardcoded into the project.
+This approach also allows easy modification of environment variables for different setups (e.g., development, production).

+- **Message Metadata**: Properties like "Archived," "Starred," and "Read/Unread" were added to give users more control over their messages.
+These features improve usability, allowing users to organize their inbox more efficiently.

+- **Security Considerations**: While basic, the implementation ensures that all API interactions are done securely through environment variables, reducing the risk of exposing sensitive data.

 ##  Future Improvements 🎨
 Here are some potential features and enhancements that could be added to the Notion Mail CLI: